 Have you ever had a relative or long-lost friend you never speak to anymore turn up in your dream and wondered what your subconscious was trying to say to you?

 I recently dreamed of an old school friend with whom I had a falling out many years ago and decided to find out what that meant.

 Dreaming of Someone You Don’t Talk to Anymore

 Dreams are symbols and metaphors for other things going on in our lives and relationships.
 It could even be a way for your subconscious to reflect an aspect of your personality.
 The person in your dream highlights some part of you or your life that you need to consider.

-Sometimes dreams dredge up people you have completely forgotten about from your past.
+Sometimes dreams dredge up people you have completely forgotten about from your past (see what it means to dream about someone).
 And I’m sure many of us have had romantic dreams where we kiss someone we barely talk to in real life.